Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 The ‘Room at the Top’ was one of a kind and we consider ourselves extremely lucky to get the chance to stay in it.
 It’s a split-level room with a gable end and viewing balcony offering spectacular panoramic views out over the marshes and coastline.

 The big, bright, airy room decorated in blues, whites and natural wood had a comfy kingsize bed with a cosy duvet, pillows and cushions.
-Near the windows opening onto the balcony was a sofa, making the perfect stop for gazing out the window if it’s a bit chilly to stand outside.
+Near the windows opening onto the balcony was a sofa offering the perfect stop for gazing out the window if it’s a bit chilly to stand outside.

 We chose to eat in the bar to the left of the reception just as you enter the inn, you can select from the same menu as in the restaurant, which is great.
 I was sorely tempted to try the oysters but in the end, we both decided to skip starters.
 We both went straight in with a main of juicy, perfectly cooked rump steak, chunky chips, salad and a side of onion rings.
 It was so good, just what we needed after our long day of walking.
 We loved the buzzing friendly atmosphere in the bar, it was inclusive and welcoming to everyone.

 Breakfast in the restaurant was also excellent.
-There was a continental buffet of cereals, fruits and yoghurt and also the option to select a hot item off the menu.
-We both went for the smoked haddock benedict which was delicious, which along with a couple of coffees set us up for the rest of the day.
+There was a continental buffet of cereals, fruits and yoghurt and the option to select a hot item off the menu.
+We both went for the smoked haddock benedict, which was delicious, along with a couple of coffees to set us up for the rest of the day.

-We absolutely loved our stay at White Horse Inn in Brancaster Staithe.
-It’s a real gem and I’d highly recommend it to anyone who wants to spoil themselves a bit on the North Norfolk Coast.
-They also put on lots of different events in the summer months such as a Seafood Fest and a Lobster BBQ, yum, I’m definitely tempted.
+We loved our stay at White Horse Inn in Brancaster Staithe.
+It’s a real gem and I’d highly recommend it to anyone who wants to spoil themselves on the North Norfolk Coast.
+They also put on different events in the summer months such as a Seafood Fest and a Lobster BBQ, yum, very tempting.

-There’s a wide range of Norfolk Coast Path accommodations including bed and breakfasts, guest houses, inns, hostels, self-catering and camping.
+There’s a wide range of accommodations between Hunstanton and Brancaster on the Norfolk Coast including bed and breakfasts, guest houses, inns, hostels, self-catering and camping.

 We did our walk independently (and will for the other stages) but you can do it as part of a guided group tour.
 Tour agencies such as Explore Norfolk UK offer a variety of itineraries of different lengths, routes and prices.
 If you want to do the whole route independently but don’t fancy carrying heavy bags you can arrange baggage transfer with HikeHelp and Move My Bags.